xpack-dev-tools/ninja-build-xpack/README-MAINTAINER.md

 <https://github.com/xpack-dev-tools/files-cache/tree/master/libs>),
 place them in the XBB cache (`Work/cache`) and restart the build.

+## Push the build scripts

+In this Git repo:

+- push the `xpack-develop` branch to GitHub
+- possibly push the helper project too

 ## Run the CI build

 The automation is provided by GitHub Actions and three self-hosted runners.